Tildehat/EON-Class-Addition-Mod/README.md

-# EON Buccaneer Mod
+# EON Class Addition Mod
- Mod of Etrian Odyssey Nexus to add the Buccaneer class to the game
+ Mod of Etrian Odyssey Nexus to add the Buccaneer and Alchemist classes to the game.
+Also adds a repeatable mission to fight Ren and Tlachtga.

 This only works on the North American version of EON

 Notes:

-- Vampire portraits are added along with the Buccaneer class.
+- Vampire portraits are added along with the Alchemist class.
 No need to unlock Vampires to get access to the portraits.
 - When selecting Change Look the Vampire preview will show instead of the Buccaneer preview.
+Alchemist shows Protector 1 Portrait.
 Portraits are the same as making the class though.
-- When subclassing Buccaneer the name will be blank on the status screen
+- The "B" and "A" from Buccaneer and Alchemist repsectively are not shown on the equipment class list.
-- The "B" from Buccaneer is not shown on the equipment class list.
+- I've added a debug/cheat quest to give out cap exp to speed up the leveling a new Alchemist if you do not want to raise one or play a new game.
+To access it go to luma\titles\00040000001d4e00\romfs\Event and delete the "quest_table.tbl" file and rename "quest_tableCHEATQUEST.tbl" to "quest_table.tbl".
+Once you accept the quest you just need to report it and it will give you the maximum possible exp the game allows(you need to do the quest twice to get to level 130).
-- Ordering of skills gets weird sometimes.
-I'm not sure how to fix this.
+- Ren and Tlachtga are recommened to be fought during postgame.

 v1.0